executablebooks/thebe-core/README.md

 # Acknowledgements

-`thebe-core` is an out of core refactor of the `thebe` library, containing refactored code from the original. `thebe` was developed as a part of OpenDreamKit – Horizon 2020 European Research Infrastructure project (676541).
-It is currently stewarded by the Executable Books Project.
+`thebe-core` is an out of core refactor of the `thebe` library, containing refactored code from the original.

+It is currently stewarded by [the Executable Books Team](https://executablebooks.org/en/latest/team.html).

+**Previous funding**

+`thebe` was initially developed as a part of [OpenDreamKit](https://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).

 Additional support was provided by the U.S. Department of Education Open Textbooks Pilot Program funding for the LibreTexts project (P116T180029).